Coder731/arrow_functions_challenge_from_template/README.md

 #### post interim change

-now the error is gone from:
+now the error has gone from:

 ```
                 import { createInterface } from 'readline';